 - First two cards and dealer upcard are all 7s of the same suit pays a whopping 777:1

-Other games will have similar rules but with different combinations of cards that pay various payouts.
-For example, Cash Queens on Borgata and BetMGM blackjack will pay 500:1 if you are dealt a pair of queens and the dealer shows blackjack or 50:1 if you are dealt any pair of queens.
+Other sidebet games will have similar rules but with different combinations of cards that pay different payouts.
+For example, Cash Queens at Borgata Casino and BetMGM blackjack will pay 500:1 if you are dealt a pair of queens and the dealer shows blackjack, or 50:1 if you are dealt any pair of queens.
 Be sure to check the paytable on each game to further understand the bet before jumping in.

 Blackjack Xchange is an interesting variation as it allows you to buy and sell cards to help improve your hand or lock-in profits when dealt a better hand than the dealer.
 You will be dealt two cards as usual, but you will be given the option to either buy a new card to help improve your hand, or sell a card that could potentially make your hand worse.